ccoovrey/auto_car/deeplearn/traffic_sign/README.md

 ![60 km/h][timage1] ![wild animal crossing][timage2] ![yield][timage3]
 ![childrens crossing][timage4] ![stop][timage5]

+Some qualities that might cause my model to misclassify for these German traffic signs I found on the web, could be the writing below the childrens crossing and the brightness and contrast of the signs.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).